tracel-ai/models/yolox-burn/README.md

 ### Example Usage

-The [inference example](examples/inference.rs) initializes a YOLOX-Nano from the COCO [pre-trained weights](https://github.com/Megvii-BaseDetection/YOLOX?tab=readme-ov-file#standard-models) with the `NdArray` backend and performs inference on the provided input image.
+The [inference example](examples/inference.rs) initializes a YOLOX-Tiny from the COCO [pre-trained weights](https://github.com/Megvii-BaseDetection/YOLOX?tab=readme-ov-file#standard-models) with the `NdArray` backend and performs inference on the provided input image.